shreyss99/Fetch-Backend-Engineering-Home-Test/README.md

     * Go to the link https://github.com/shreyss99/Fetch-Backend-Engineering-Home-Test
     * Click on the green 'Code' button and download the ZIP file.
     * Once downloaded, copy the ZIP file to any specific location and unzip it.
-    * The contents will include the README.md file (instructions), a Python script with name 'main.py', a sample data file called 'transactions.csv' and a 'requirements.txt' file.
+    * The contents will include:
+      1) README.md file (instructions)
+      2) Python script with name 'main.py'
+      3) Sample data file called 'transactions.csv'
+      4) requirements.txt' file.
     * Ensure that the 'transactions.csv' file is in the same directory/path as the Python sript 'main.py'.

+#### Program Execution:

+    * Open the Terminal or Command Prompt.
+    * Navigate to the directory containing the Python script and the sample data file using the 'cd' command.
+    *